-The Workgroup unanimously believes that this Modification does meet the Self-Governance Criteria due to it having no material impact on the Self-Governance criteria.
+The BSC Panel unanimously believe that this Modification does meet the Self-Governance Criteria due to it having no material impact on the Self-Governance criteria for the reasons given by the Workgroup.

-It was noted that, as Events of Default affect Parties who are not compliant with the BSC, Parties acting 'within the rules' will not be impacted as a result of this Modification and as such will have no material impact on competition (Self-Governance criteria (a) (ii)).
+The Workgroup believed that Events of Default affect Parties who are not compliant with the BSC, therefore Parties acting 'within the rules' will not be impacted as a result of this Modification and as such will have no material impact on competition (Self-Governance criteria (a) (ii)).
 Moreover, it will positively benefit competition, for the reasons given against Applicable BSC Objective (c) above.